 In recent years, production facilities have moved from bespoke unidirectional highly specialised networks to IP-based systems and software-based workflows.
 This migration is expected to continue, and wireless IP connectivity is key to a number of these workflows.

-Typical set ups require multiple devices such as cameras, microphones and control surfaces that require extremely close synchronisation to maintain consistency of pictures and audio.
+Typical set ups require multiple devices such as cameras, microphones and control surfaces that require extremely close synchronisation to maintain consistency of video and audio.
 Often devices need to communicate directly to each other for instance a camera to a monitor or a microphone to a Public Address (PA) system.

 Video and audio applications also require extremely high quality of service metrics as the loss of a single packet can cause picture or sound breakup in the downstream processing or distribution.
 Often this is a legal, regulatory or contractual agreement to maintain a high-quality, stable and clear video or audio signal.